-The Algarve region features unusual and significant advantages (geographical location, climate, diversity of habitats) that provide the presence of a wide range of wild birds.
+The Algarve is rich in hotspots for birdwatching.
+The region features unusual and significant advantages (geographical location, climate, diversity of habitats) that provide the presence of a wide range of wild birds.

 In this region alone, which represents just over 5% of the total area of the country, it is possible to observe about 395 bird species, which means approximately 95% of all bird wildlife in Portugal.